 health of community members.

-Work closely with faculty in other disciplines to make
+faculty in other disciplines to make sure that

-curriculum is still useful to students as librarians.
+still useful to students as librarians.
+Meet with other

-Meet with other faculty to discuss your needs and purpose
+faculty to discuss your needs and purpose for the

-for the program, and work with an advisory team to figure
+program, and work with an advisory team to figure out how

 Please contact the models and innovations contact directly for the most complete and current information